-Training will consist of a five-day summer institute, on-site consultations, and four faculty seminars during the school year.
-The Paideia Institute will be held at Augsburg College, July 27-31, 2015.
+Training will consist of a five-day summer institute, on-site consultations, and five half-day Paideia Reunions during the school year.
+The Paideia Institute will be held at Augsburg College, July 25-29, 2016.
 During the summer institute, teachers will participate in a variety of seminar formats and write curriculum combining an appropriate selection of social studies content with inquiry strategies.
 Reading, writing, and critical thinking skills will be developed through pre- and post-seminar activities.
-Faculty seminars and consultations during the 2015-16 school year will supplement and reinforce both content and pedagogy.
+Paideia Reunions and consultations during the 2016-17 school year will supplement and reinforce both content and pedagogy.

 If you are interested in being considered for the program contact Anne Kaufman at email@example.com with your intent to apply.
-Then, complete the ITQP application form and mail it along with a $75 check for materials to Dr. Anne Kaufman, Paideia Program, 2770 East Road, Wayzata, MN 55391.
-The check should be payable to the Augsburg College Paideia Program.
-NOTE: Your check will be returned at the completion of the summer institute or refunded if cancellation occurs prior to the June 1, 2015.
+Then, complete the ITQP Application and mail it along with a $75 materials fee to Dr. Anne Kaufman, Paideia Program, 2770 East Road, Wayzata, MN 55391.
+You will be notified when your application is complete with payment and being considered.
+NOTE: The $75 fee will be returned after completion of the summer institute or refunded if cancellation occurs prior to June 1, 2016.

-The deadline for application is June 1, 2015 or until the the program fills.
-Applicants will be notified and receive a packet of readings by July 1, 2015.
-Please note that since only 20 teachers can be selected for this program, priority will be given to teachers who are teaching students in Minnesota high-need public or private schools.
+The deadline for applications is May 15, 2016 or until the program fills.
+Applicants will be notified of acceptance and receive a packet of readings by July 1, 2016.
+Please note that since only 25 teachers can be selected for this program, priority will be given to teachers who are teaching students in Minnesota high-need public or private schools.
 However, all qualified teachers are encouraged to apply.
 Information and questions may be directed to Anne Kaufman at 952-475-0101 or firstname.lastname@example.org.